-Public education is the cornerstone of a democratic society.
-It allows all students to have access to a quality education and the chance for a better life.
+Public education strives to be the cornerstone of a democratic society.
+It allows all students to have access to quality education, a variety of opportunities and future pathways.

 As a large publicly funded organization which serves approximately 65,000 students in 123 schools in the Region of Waterloo, the Waterloo Region District School Board (WRDSB) works hard to make the budgeting process transparent and accessible to families and community members each year.

-The annual WRDSB budget is developed in consultation with staff and Board committees.
+The annual WRDSB budget is developed in consultation with staff and the Board of Trustees.
 The budget must follow the funding regulations set out in the Ministry of Education’s Core Education Funding, in compliance with the Education Act.

 The WRDSB’s budget is more than just numbers – it represents staff and facilities that support the academic success and well-being of our students each day.

 We remain committed to prioritizing spending in areas that support student achievement and well-being.
-And we will continue to focus on our transparency and accountability through the many ways we are sharing back with you about our progress with the Board Improvement and Equity Plan, the Student Achievement Plan, the Community Report Card, the Human Rights Annual Report and the WRDSB Annual Report.
+To remain transparent and accountable to the students, families, parents and caregivers we serve, we provide updates on our work through the Board Improvement and Equity Plan, the Human Rights Annual Report and the WRDSB Annual Report.

 Budget Process